When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Do VPNs Work in Russia?

 Yes, VPNs work in Russia.
 However, keep in mind that the Russian government tends to regulate the use of VPNs.
-We recommend a reliable VPN with a long history of providing services in highly restrictive countries (such as CyberGhost VPN).
+Currently, we recommend Proton VPN as it is a reliable VPN with a long history of providing services in highly restrictive countries.

 Is It Safe to Use a VPN in Russia?